 Generally, MHA program applicants must hold a bachelor’s degree from an accredited college or university and a minimum 3.0 GPA.
 Some schools require prior coursework or professional business experience.
 Applicants with 3.5 GPA or higher, GRE or GMAT scores in the 90th percentile, or relevant industry experience may be more competitive in the application process.

-How Do I Apply to Graduate School?
+Should I Go to Graduate School?

 A master’s in health administration program may provide concentrations for learners interested in specific health management areas.
 Alternatively, enrollees may specialize through a combination of electives.
 Common specializations include: